ConPaaS-team/conpaas/docs/installation.rst

 Pre-built Amazon Machine Images
 -------------------------------
 ConPaaS requires the usage of an Amazon Machine Image (AMI) to contain the dependencies of its processes.
-For your convenience we provide a pre-built public AMI, already configured and ready to be used on Amazon EC2, for each availability zone supported by ConPaaS.
+For your convenience, we provide a pre-built public AMI, already configured and ready to be used on Amazon EC2, for each availability zone supported by ConPaaS.
 The AMI IDs of said images are: